Ryeece/Temperature-Warning-System/README.md

 ## PCB Design
 The PCB was designed as an Arduino Mega shield so it could plug directly into the Mega.

-A 16 pin header was added for the 16×2 LCD and a 3 pin header for the DHT11
+- A 16 pin header was added for the 16×2 LCD and a 3 pin header for the DHT11
+- the LED, 220 Ω resistor and 10 kΩ potentiometer were placed on the shield

 KiCad schematic:
 <img width="995" height="630" alt="image" src="https://github.com/user-attachments/assets/e7f6db50-3395-4979-85ab-742f3f90b226" />